StephanErb/engineering-notes/inbox.md

   - Lock free vs wait free concurrency control...
 No kernel involved in lock free algo (eg mutex or semaphore) but just atomic CPU operations..
 To make lock free algos fast, you probably need batching
   - When tuning, there often is not a single optimal solution.
 Different solutions may be good for different sub classes of the problem (eg passing around large vs small messages with a given allocation cost and pre allocated buffers for small messages)
   - Implement batching on the top most stack level.
 Disable it on lower levels as it will only increase latency.
-  - Split common Ops into at least two phases: setup and repeated actin eg slow malloc with free list.
-Maintainable code and good performance.
   - sanders parallels keynote:
     + Design algorithms to be message passing.
 You gain the flexibility to implement it on shared memory if mneeded
     + when latency matters, throw all PEs on at it even when the algo is inefficient (i.e., bad speedup) -> everything counts as long as you can reduce latency